-We recommend our patients to incorporate medical grade skincare with ingredients specific to help fade and minimize dark spots.
+We recommend our patients incorporate medical-grade skincare with ingredients specific to help fade and minimize dark spots.
 These ingredients work to control the skin’s production of melanin and treat hyperpigmentation.
 We also recommend regular skin treatments such as FotoFacial IPL, Chemical Peels, Microdermabrasion, PDT Photo Dynamic Therapy, and eMatrix Fractional Resurfacing.
-Call to schedule your appointment and get your customize treatment.
+Call to schedule your appointment and get your customized treatment.

-To schedule your complimentary consultation for the best Hyperpigmentation treatments, please call 480-889-8880.
+To schedule your consultation for the best Hyperpigmentation treatments, please call 480-889-8880.